 Technical content and patents are mostly presented with tables, graphics, diagrams, non-editable pictures.

 Technology is booming and translation industry will be heavily effected out of combined AI and DA solutions.
-However, adaptation of people to the new conditions will be slower than technological booming itself.

 In this article, I would like to share some examples related to the challenges that need integration of additional solutions to the translation and/or localization projects.

 The world is moving into a new eco-system through faster and extended connectivity

 Our project management system is flexible with different translation processes for different kind of content.